Keeper

 Amphibious.
 Your companion can breathe air and water, and has a swimming speed of 40 feet.

 Grasping.
-Once per turn, when your companion hits a creature with its Strike, it can force the target to succeed on
+When your companion hits a creature with its Strike, it can try to grapple the target as a bonus action.
+It has advantage on attack rolls against creatures grappled by it.

 Warding